Top Girls: Isabella Bird

 Isabella Bird is the first dinner guest to arrive at Marlene's celebration.
 In real life, as discussed in the first act, Bird was a world traveler.
 The play does not mention that she wrote several books, including An English Woman In America, A Lady's Life in the Rocky Mountains, and Among the Tibetans.
 Her adventures took her around the world.
 At dinner, Bird tells everyone that she was first instructed to travel by a doctor who thought it would improve her poor health.
 Following this advice, she took her first trip, a sea voyage to America at age 23.
 For a long time, she lived with her mother and her younger sister, Henrietta Bird, whom she talks about with great affection during the dinner party.
 She also mentions Jim Nugent, a one-eyed mountain man who was her guide in the Rocky Mountains.
 In life, Nugent was in love with Bird but she ignored his advances.
-She once wrote in a letter to her sister "He is a man any woman might love, but no sane woman would marry."
+She reasons to her friends during the dinner in Act One: "He is a man any woman might love, but no sane woman would marry."
 Nugent would later be found murdered.

 Of the dinner guests, Bird seems to have the most in common with Marlene.
 Bird, like Marlene, did not marry young because of her career, but later married John Bishop, who died two days before their fifth anniversary.
 She refers to him as "my dear husband the doctor" but, despite her love for her husband, is still disappointed with marriage itself ("I did wish marriage had seemed more of a step").
 Bird gets the last words in act 1 and continues to discuss her final travels to Morocco.